Aravindkumar-Rajendran/EVA/Session 4/Architectural Basics.md

+24. Adam vs SGD
-24. Adam vs SGDAdam vs Stochastic gradient descent optimizers.
+   Adam vs Stochastic gradient descent are types of optimizer.
 Adam gives the better accuracy than that of SGD.